 Who needs GSTR 3B?

 GSTR 3B is for all taxpayers that are registered as per the GST regime.
 Even if your monthly transactions are not significant or are nil; then also you need to file GSTR 3B forms on a regular basis.
-However, people that are working as composition dealer; input service distributor; supplier of retrieval services, database access or online information or the non-resident taxable Indians need not file GSTR 3B.
+However, people that are working as composition dealers; input service distributors; suppliers of retrieval services, database access, or online information, or the non-resident taxable Indians need not file GSTR 3B.